Jieiku/abridge/content/overview-images/index.md

 tags = ["images"]
 +++

-Images can be embed direct using markdown.
+Images can be embeded directly using markdown.
 <!-- more -->

 ### PNG image with alt note: